Spectral Estimation Techniques: Correlogram, Blackman–Tukey, Windowed Periodogram, Bartlett, and Welch Methods

 Windowed Periodogram

-The windowed periodogram is a widely used technique for estimating the Power Spectral Density (PSD) of a signal.
-It enhances the classical periodogram by mitigating spectral leakage through the application of a windowing function.
-This technique is essential in signal processing for accurate frequency-domain analysis.
+The windowed periodogram is a widely used technique for estimating the Power Spectral Density (PSD) of a discrete-time signal.
+It improves the classical periodogram by mitigating spectral leakage through the application of a window function.
+This is essential for accurate frequency-domain analysis.

 Classical Periodogram

-The periodogram is a non-parametric PSD estimation method based on the Discrete Fourier Transform (DFT):
+The periodogram is a non-parametric PSD estimation method based on the Discrete-Time Fourier Transform (DTFT):

 Where: